tekuonline/ist.rit.edu/README.md

 # ist.rit.edu
-A ISTE 330 project II to write API based front end website IST department at RIT
+A class project to write API based front end website for IST department at RIT

 The goal is to come up with a slik redesin of ist.rit.edu using the api at [ist.rit.edu/api](http://ist.rit.edu/api).